 WEB Collection

-• Once the WEB collection is created you will be taken to the Path tab.
+• Once the WEB collection is created you will be redirected to the Paths tab.

 WEB Collection Paths